 This 8-week plan is designed to immediately follow the plan titled “Triathlon Base Training: 8.5 to 13.5 hrs/wk.”
 This block of training includes more base training; but it is designed for the athlete that has already been training and has a very well established platform of base fitness.
 The training weeks in this plan are similar to Weeks 15 to 22 of the year-long Olympic distance training plan in the book, “Training Plans for Multisport Athletes.”
-Subtle changes have been added to improve the training plan, including Kudo comments to keep you on track if you utilize the online logging feature.
+Subtle changes have been added to improve the training plan and help keep you on track.
 The online format makes it easy for you to monitor and track your progress.
 Additionally, you can easily modify and move workouts to meet your personal training needs and I suggest you do so that you can optimize the benefits.
 This process is not intended for beginning athletes.

 Before beginning the plan, have a look at the plan preview.
 If you have not been following the plan titled “Triathlon Base Training: 8.5 to 13.5 hrs/wk.” you can still use this plan if the first week of training on the plan seems manageable to you.
 You must know your training intensities for cycling and running.
 Also, you need to know your T-pace swimming.
 If you have questions about these terms, see the Supporting Documents you need to help you with this plan at this link.